HealthyPear/protopipe-grid-interface/README.md

 ## How to launch jobs on the GRID
 The two test cases covered here are:
- - producing tables containing image parameters (and more) per type of camera to be further used for training of regressors (energy estimation) or classifiers (gamma/hadron separation)
+ - producing tables containing image parameters (and more) per type of camera to be further used for the training of regressors (energy estimation) or classifiers (gamma/hadron separation)
  - production of DL2 event list, containing event parameter (direction, energy, score, etc.)

-A single script called `submit_jobs.py` is used to submit jobs on the GRID and it uses a configuration file based on YAML.
+A single script called `submit_jobs_new_scheme.py` is used to submit jobs on the GRID and it uses a configuration file based on YAML.

 ### Configuration file